fweiss/arduino-tdd/README.md

 For the Release environment, add the include directory, but that directory ought to be split between test and release.

+In gtest configuration, set language version to C++11.
+This permits using more modern C++.

 ## Target platforms
 The following IoT platforms were used to validate this project:
 - Sparkfun ESP8266 Thing Dev